-Band for Life is sad to announce the death of Harvey Freed.
+Band for Life was saddened by the death of Harvey Freed.

 Harvey and his wife Hilary had been members of Band for Life since Sarah began the group.
 Harvey was also a renowned member of the Zacchaeus Project bowling team at Bethnal Green church, and is much missed by all his friends across the projects and beyond.

-WE were very happy to be playing again in the Crossrail Roof Garden, this time for the Late Bloom festival, end of August 2019, ending a summer of great free community arts events curated by The Space.
+WE were very happy to be playing again in the Crossrail Roof Garden, this time for the Late Bloom festival, August 2019, ending a summer of great free community arts events curated by The Space.
 We put together a programme of solo numbers and welcomed plenty of audience participation in our group numbers.
 It’s a great space to perform in.
-There was a great atmosphere and the support from those in the circuit who regularly help and provide encouragement is much appreciated.
-The project is based on the ethos that music can be healing in many different ways, including preparing and sharing our music with others like last Saturday, but also as we gather each week - however we may be feeling - to help each other benefit from making music in a supportive community.
+There was a great atmosphere and lots of support shown us.

 One of the highlights is having to park our van down in depths of Canary Wharf, an area usually unseen by the passing shoppers, and negotiate the big loading bay lifts in our hi-vis jackets!

 Saturday 8th June 2019, we were back at the Canary Wharf Roof Garden to play.